-3.3 Generating Unit Test Drivers and Calling Contexts
+3.3 Constructing Extended Unit and Calling Contexts

-Given a static call graph G(V, E) of a target program (Definition 1), a target function f's dependency on other functions (i.e. p(q|f)), and a dependency threshold τ , CONBRIO generates a unit test driver and calling contexts of f.
+Given a static call graph G(V, E) of a target program (Def.1), a target function f's dependency on other functions (i.e., p(q|f)), and a dependency threshold $\tau$ , CONBRIO constructs an extended unit of f that consists of f and f's closely relevant successor functions and calling contexts of f.

 DEFINITION 1.
-A static call graph G(V, E) is a directed graph where V is a set of nodes representing functions in a program and E is a relation $V \times V$.
+A static call graph G(V, E) is a directed graph where V is a set of nodes representing functions in a program and E is a relation $V \times V$ .
 Each edge $(a, b) \in E$ indicates that a directly calls b.
 We call a node p as a predecessor of f if there exists a path from p to f.
 We call a node s as a successor of f if there exists a path from f to s.

-3.3.1 Unit Test Driver.
-For each target function f, CONBRIO generates a unit test driver that contains f, f's successor functions g such that f has high dependency on all function nodes in a call path from f to g in a static function call graph (i.e. for all nodes n_i between f and g, $p(n_i|f) \ge \tau$), and symbolic stubs for the other reachable functions from f (i.e. functions on which f has low dependency).
-The generated unit test driver sets all arguments of f and all global variables accessed by the unit test driver as symbolic inputs as described in Sect.
+3.3.1 Constructing Extended Unit.
+For each target function f, CONBRIO constructs an extended unit that contains f and f's successor functions q such that f has high dependency on all function nodes in a call path from f to g in a static function call graph (i.e. for all nodes $n_i$ between f and g, $p(n_i|f) \ge \tau$ ).
+A unit test driver sets all arguments and all global variables accessed by the extended unit of f as symbolic inputs as described in Sect.
 2 and invokes f.